 - white chocolate chunks (optional, if desired)

 - Combine the flour, corn starch, sugar, and salt in a medium bowl.

 - Stir in the melted butter, vanilla extract and mix to incorporate.

 - Crush the lavender between your fingers and add into the dough.

 - Stir in the white chocolate chips if using.

 - Chill the dough for an hour or longer.

 - Preheat the oven to 175 degrees C (375 degrees F).
 Cover baking trays with parchment.

-- Scoop out some dough on the baking trays leaving the space between the cookies.
-Sprinkle them with a few additional lavender if desired.
+- Roll the dough put and cut the cookies.
+You can also scoop out some dough and shaping it into cookies on the baking tray.
+Sprinkle them with a little additional lavender if desired.